jorzel/hashnode/cmelbedrf000202la5ucxgo3w.md

 When we split up what used to be a monolithic domain into multiple bounded contexts, we lose something valuable.
 The simplicity of everything living in the same process.
 But the bounded contexts still need to work together.
 Their models need to interact across context boundaries to deliver complete business functionality.
 You can't complete a restaurant reservation without accessing restaurant information, user authentication, and notification services.

 If we mess up the division, we end up with what people call a "distributed monolith".
 Services that are physically separated but still tightly coupled logically.
 This creates all kinds of headaches.
-Due to the fact that each change needs coordinated updates across services, teams lose autonomy despite having physical boundaries between the services.
+Since each change needs coordinated updates across services, teams lose autonomy despite having physical boundaries between the services.

 This is exactly why context mapping becomes so critical.
 It's our strategic approach to managing these integration challenges before they turn into technical disasters.